hocwebchuan/React-server-and-client/README.md

 In the project directory, follow these steps:

 ### Install Express.js
-Express is a module framework for Node that you can use for applications that are based on server that will listen for any input/connection requests from clients.
+Express is a module framework for Node that you can use for applications that are based on server that will listen for any input/connection requests from clients.<br>
 This project used Express to create App.

 You can install Express.js by run: